AnezkaH/Labnotebook/Diary/2019 March.md

+ # 26 Thursday

+ Reviewing CoreEx extraction.
+LIPE analysis touch up.

+ Thinking about committee members.

  # 25 Wednesday

  Test extractions of CoreExome data from BCSNPmax to understand why so many markers were left out of the NPH export.
-Also did analysis and tidy up of LIPE R-Markdown.
 Searching Poly wide data for more Metformin response data to include in the SLC22A3 analysis.
+Spoke with Tanya about the missing alleles from the Core Exome extract and it turns out that there were a large number of Czech individuals who were sequenced on a completely different array.
+This means there are 500,000+ alleles that will not have data for NPH.
+Tanya gave me access to a batch 1 specific file that only has the subjects and marers for NPH.
+There are 292 in the NPH specific file.
+312 on the full file.
+This is because there are ~20 people who were recruited with NPH but are not actually Maori.
+We only want those who are Maori for this analysis.

  # 24th Tuesday